brndnmtthws/brndn-io/content/posts/bad-incentives-bad-outcomes/index.md

 ![Vacant Homes](vacant-hoooms.png)

 While definitions of "vacancy" can vary, 15 million is substantial enough to challenge the simple "not enough homes" narrative.
-Rather than an absolute shortage, we seem to have a distribution problem—plenty of housing exists, but not necessarily available to those who need it most.
+A lot of housing exists; the problem is that too much of it is being held back, misused, or priced for someone else.

 I observe this phenomenon in New York City, where many luxury condominiums in affluent areas show few lights at night, suggesting lower occupancy rates.
 Meanwhile, the city also faces issues with rent-stabilized vacant units, where [some landlords deliberately keep apartments off the market](https://www.curbed.com/2023/07/landlords-bluffing-vacant-apartments-warehousing-nyc.html).